Title: Tailor

 Plot Location: Section 46

-Exactly why and when Louis LeBlanc left Cuba is unknown, but the Philadelphia city directory shows he was running a tailor business with Joseph Valdes in 1877.
-Louis was a poor man, operating the small business at 1348 Lombard Street.
-The rear of the business was petitioned off as his living space where he slept in a hammock and had a small area for cooking and eating his meals.
+showing he ran a tailor business with a partner, Joseph Valdes, in 1877.
+Louis was a poor man, living in the back of the shop.
+Behind a partition was a meager living space where he slept in a hammock and had a small area for cooking and eating his meals.

-Not long before his murder, Louis had taken in a fellow countryman named Jose Antonio Suarez, who had no money and was in need of shelter.
-Police suspected Suarez had committed the grisly crime.
-A barber from the shop next door saw Suarez leaving the tailor shop around 7 am, wearing the murdered man’s clothing and carrying a bundle under his arm.
-It was believed the parcel contained the few items of value from the tailor’s workshop as well as a small amount of cash Louis was saving to pay his rent.
+Not long before his murder, Louis had taken in a fellow Cuban named Jose Antonio Suarez.
+He had no money and was in need of shelter.
+Police suspected Jose had committed the grisly crime.
+A barber from the shop next door saw Jose leaving the tailor shop around 7 a.m. wearing the murdered man’s clothing and carrying a bundle under his arm.
+It was believed it contained some cash Louis saved to pay his rent, plus a few items of value from the workshop.
 The murderer even stole the victim’s shoes.

 Support the Friends of Mount Moriah